twkrol/notion-clippings/README.md

 * **Date** of type Date
 * **Location** of type Text

-Next find path to your Kindle 'My Clippins.txt' file (you can put it into the app folder below)
+Next find path to your Kindle 'My Clippings.txt' file (you can put it into the app folder below)

 Then follow these steps for pipenv:
 1. Download/clone this python app